joshuayoudev/rust-dependency-injection-example/README.md

 ```

 This is a `trait` rather than a `struct` so that we can create different containers for different environments.
 The
-**associated types** are how we avoid carrying the generics in the trait definition:
+**associated types** are how we avoid sprinkling generics syntax everywhere:

 ```rs
 impl DependencyA for ProdDependencyA {}